simplilearn-devops/devops-lesson-6/lab-6.1/README.md

 Tidy up.
 `docker stop jtrac`

 If you choose to remove the container you will lose any data.
-We won't be usigthis tool again.
+We won't be using this tool again.